 In the Company's international operations, net sales in 2009 decreased by \$16.2 million, or 2.9%, to \$548.0 million, compared to \$564.2 million in 2008 (while net sales increased 1.7% excluding the unfavorable impact of foreign currency fluctuations of \$26.0 million).
 The growth in net sales, excluding the unfavorable impact of foreign currency fluctuations, was primarily due to higher net sales of Revlon ColorSilk hair color, Mitchum anti-perspirant deodorant and Revlon color cosmetics, partially offset by lower net sales of certain beauty care products and Almay color cosmetics.
-Excluding the impact of foreign currency fluctuations, higher net sales in the Company's Latin America and Asia Pacific regions in 2009, compared to 2008, were partially offset by lower net sales in the Company's Europe region.
+Excluding the impact of foreign currency fluctuations, was primarily and Asia Pacific regions in 2009, compared to 2008, were partially offset by lower net sales in the Company's Europe region.